-Organ/tissue transplants (continued) You pay Not covered: All charges. • Donor screening tests and donor search expenses, except those performed for the actual donor Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered Transplants not listed as covered Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Non-PPO: 30% of the Plan allowance and any Hospital outpatient department difference between our allowance and the billed amount (No deductible) Skilled nursing facility Out-of-Network Area: 10% of the Plan allowance Ambulatory surgical center and any difference between our allowance and the billed amount (No deductible) • Office Providers outside the United States: 10% of the Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery , this Section).
-Plan allowance (No deductible) when you reside in a PPO area or outside the United States
+Organ/tissue transplants (continued) You pay Not covered: All charges. • Donor screening tests and donor search expenses, except those performed for the actual donor • Services or supplies for, or related to, surgical transplant procedures for artificial or human organ transplants not listed as covered • Transplants not listed as covered Anesthesia Professional services provided in: PPO: 10% of the Plan allowance (No deductible) Hospital (inpatient) Hospital outpatient department Skilled nursing facility Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (No deductible) Ambulatory surgical center Office Out-of-Network Area: 10% of the Plan allowance and any difference between our allowance and the billed amount (No Note: Anesthesia rendered by a dentist only in relation to covered oral and maxillofacial surgery is also covered (see Oral and maxillofacial surgery , this Section). deductible) Providers outside the United States: 10% of the Plan allowance (No deductible) when you reside in a PPO Area or outside the United States